karlfloersch/optimism/docs/design/op-supervisor-v2.md

 - [ ] New devstack preset (e.g., `interop2_two_chain`) with two minimal L2s, each with its own op-node and L2 geth managed by supervisor-v2.
 - [ ] Supervisor-v2 manages per-chain processes and datadirs, plus shared DBs (reusing existing supervisor schemas).
 - [ ] Basic test: both chains ingest local-safe and advance cross-safe independently.

-### 5. Create a new hardfork (interop2) which deploys the pre-deploys

-Because we are NOT using the interop hardfork (it introduces too much complexity into the op-node), we will still need to deploy the pre-deploys.
-For this we will introduce a new hardfork which is interop2 that deploys the same predeploys as the normal interop system.
-This can be done with a `if interop OR interop2` in the pre-deploy setup bit.

-Implementation plan
-- [ ] Gate predeploys as `interop || interop2` in the op-node rollup config (no additional params; match interop exactly).
-- [ ] Use interop2 by default in tests that run under supervisor-v2 presets.
-- [ ] Represent interop2 in `op-node` rollup.json as a new `interop2_time` (do not set `interop_time` for interop2 networks).
-In `derive/attributes.go`, inject the same predeploy upgrade txs when `IsInterop2ActivationBlock(...)` is true; do not enable other interop behaviors.
-- [ ] Optionally add a CLI override flag (e.g., `--interop2-override-time`) mirroring the existing interop override to simplify testing.

 ### 6. Integrate cross safe